 Building active, confident young readers.

-The Augustine Project seeks to improve the academic achievement and thereby the self esteem of low-income children and teens who struggle with literacy skills.
-The project trains tutors who provide these students free, 1-on-1, long-term, instruction in reading, writing and spelling.
+The Augustine Project® seeks to improve the academic achievement and thereby the self esteem of low-income children and teens who struggle with literacy skills.
+The project trains tutors who provide free, 1-on-1, long-term instruction in reading, writing and spelling.
 Tutoring usually takes place 2-3 times a week at the child’s school during the school day if teachers and administrators are amenable.
 Alternate tutoring sites may include after school programs.
-Lessons last about 50 minutes.
+Lessons last approximately 50 minutes.

 Becoming a Volunteer Tutor

 Individuals who are interested in learning more about becoming an Augustine tutor should email email@example.com or call (828) 254-3442 x 204 to reserve a space in an upcoming orientation.